influxdata/telegraf/plugins/parsers/json_v2/README.md

 * `string`, any data can be formatted as a string.
 * `float`, string values (with valid numbers) or integers can be converted to a float.
 * `bool`, the string values "true" or "false" (regardless of capitalization) or the integer values `0` or `1`  can be turned to a bool.

+## The JSON path formats: GJSON, prepended keys, and limited GJSON